The System Garden

 The garden is not sufficiently protected and is at risk from further piecemeal built incursions.
 This master plan will provide clear direction and future for the System Garden and develop a strategy to communicate its value to the University community.

 Stage 1 Western Edge Biosciences

 The Master Plan is working to sensitively incorporate the Western Edge Biosciences (WEBS) development into the System Garden.
-Further information can be found in the tab below or on the OC21 webpage for WEBS stage 1.

 Thank you for your participation in the System Garden survey.

 Your feedback is important to us and will be used to help shape the future of the System Garden.

 Our Campus in the 21st Century

 Our Campus in the 21st century (OC21) was developed by the University community in a series of workshops that explored the qualities wanted across all campuses and precincts.
 It is the formal response to the University of Melbourne’s strategic plan Growing Esteem and is integral to how the University will plan for the future, and to developing high-quality campus-based experiences for diverse communities.